-Safety and Risk Management
+Safety and Risk Management Safety

-Safety

-Student safety protocol for field practicum placement is conducted in the required Field Orientation in the MSW Program.
-Students are asked to self-assess any issues that may be of concern with regards to their field experience and are encouraged to identify the issues on their field application and/or with the Field Coordinator.
-Students should also consult with their Field Instructor (Supervisor) and Task Supervisor (if applicable) on such issues.
+Student safety protocol for practicum placement is conducted in the required Practicum Orientation in the MSW Program.
+Students are asked to self-assess any issues that may be of concern with regards to their practicum experience and are encouraged to identify the issues on their practicum application and/or with the Practicum Coordinator.
+Students should also consult with their Practicum Instructor (Supervisor) and Task Supervisor (if applicable) on such issues.